HRB Career Track CV

 Introduction

 The HRB is fully committed to the DORA principles that research and researchers should be assessed on the merit of their research as a whole and not solely on journal-based metrics, and that the value and impact of all research outputs be considered.
-As signatory of the DORA declaration, the HRB is committed to supporting a research environment where importance is placed on the intrinsic value and relevance of research and its potential impact in society.
+As signatory of the DORA declaration and the Coalition for Advancing Research Assessment (COARA), the HRB support a research environment where importance is placed on the intrinsic value and relevance of research and its potential impact in society.

 What is the HRB career track CV format?

-In addition to some basic details including ORCID, researchers are asked to write a personal declaration, describe, if they wish, any breaks from research, and their key contributions under four modules:
+In addition to some basic details including ORCID, researchers are asked to write a personal declaration, describing, if they wish, any breaks from research, and their key contributions under four section headings:

-Why having a more detailed HRB Career Track CV?
+Why have a more detailed HRB Career Track CV?

 We are committed to the fair assessment of researchers based on the merits of their contribution as a whole.